adknowledgeportal/data-models/README.md

 When you open a PR that includes any changes to files in the `modules/` directory, a Github Action will automatically run before merging is allowed.
 This action:
 1. Runs the `assemble_csv_data_model.py` script to concatenate the modular attribute csvs into one data frame, sort alphabetically by `Parent` and then `Attribute`, and write the combined dataframe to `AD.model.csv`.
 The action then commits the changes to the master data model csv.
-2. Installs `schematic` from the develop branch and runs `schema convert` on the newly-concatenated data model csv to generate a new version of the jsonld file `AD.model.jsonld`.
+2. Installs the latest version of `schematic` from PyPi and runs `schema convert` on the newly-concatenated data model csv to generate a new version of the jsonld file `AD.model.jsonld`.
 The action also commits the changes to the jsonld.
+3. Collects the names of any module attributes or templates changed by your PR, then uses the schematic CLI to generate Google sheet versions of those templates.
+4. Makes a new comment in the PR consisting of an Rmd report with the template generation status and link to each template, so you can physically view the new template and verify that any changes you made look as intended.

 If this automated workflow fails, then the data model may be invalid and further investigation is needed.